This article has been updated to take account of new developments.

 The document cites the timetable from the 2016 EU referendum, when the process took 13 months and cost almost £130 million (€150 million) – according to the electoral regulator.
 However, supporters of a second referendum accused the government of trying to undermine support for another vote.

-The more complicated the question, however, with potentially multiple options, the more time the process would take.
+The more complicated the question, however, with potentially multiple options, the more controversial it would be and the more time the process would take.

-Would the ballot be a straight choice between the negotiated withdrawal deal and a no-deal Brexit?
-Or between the withdrawal deal and continued EU membership?
+Would the ballot be a straight choice between the negotiated withdrawal deal and continued EU membership, as Labour proposes?
+Or would it include a potential no-deal Brexit, the outcome many "Leave" supporters argue for?
 Or would it allow all three options?

 The UCL study also recommends improvements to the rules governing referendums and covers for example government activity, the designation of the lead campaigners, and financial regulation.
 There are recommendations regarding the quality of information available to the public: online advertising should be more transparent; broadcasters could develop fact-checking further.